DiamondLightSource/pmacFilterControl/docs/explanations/interface.md

 The configuration requests are exposed via the `config` command request.
-Config requests must contain a `params` key and its value must be a dictionary with at least one ofwith with at least one config options:
+Config requests must contain a `params` key and its value must be a dictionary with at least one of the following config options:

 |                 Config | Description                                                                                                                            |
 | ---------------------: | :------------------------------------------------------------------------------------------------------------------------------------- |